SusanElizabeth/alexa-fayetteville-tennessee-guide/README.md

 4. There are several choices to make on this page, so we will cover each one individually.
     1. Choose the language you want to start with.
 You can go back and add all of this information for each language later, but for this tutorial, we are working with "English (U.S.)"
     2. Make sure the radio button for the Custom Interaction Model is selected for “Skill Type”.
     3. Add the name of the skill.
-Give your skill a name that is simple and memorable, like "Seattle Guide."
+Give your skill a name that is simple and memorable, like "Fayetteville Guide."
 The name will be the one that shows up in the Alexa App (and now at [amazon.com/skills](https://www.amazon.com/skills)) when users are looking for new skills.
-(Obviously, don't use Seattle Guide.
+(Obviously, don't use Fayetteville Guide.
 Use a name that describes the city you plan to use for your skill.)
     4. Add the invocation name.
 This is what your users will actually say to start using your skill.
 We recommend using only two or three words, because your users will have to say this every time they want to interact with your skill.
     5. Under "Global Fields," select "no" for Audio Player, as our skill won't be playing any audio.
     6. Select **Next**.